humphs078/pands-problem-sheet/README.md

 Assumptions:

 + The user wants to count the letter "e" in the given text file.
-The letter can be changed by changing the argument in line 39 of the code.xxxxxxxxx
+The letter can be changed by changing the argument in line 40 of the code.
 + The .txt file will be stored in the same directory as the task_7_es.py script.

 [Reference 1](https://stackoverflow.com/questions/7439145/i-want-to-read-in-a-file-from-the-command-line-in-python) -